 Garnish with whipped cream and maybe a chocolate curl or two and you have an easy, delicious and yes, elegant, dessert!

 Quick Quiche with Potatoes Crust

-Mix eggs, milk, filling, cheese and seasoning.
-Press leftover potato into a greased pie plate.
+Mix eggs, milk, filling, cheese, and seasoning.
+Press the leftover potato into a greased pie plate.

 Bake for 5-7 minutes at 400 degrees until just starting to get golden.

 Once the potato crust is ready pour the egg mixture into the pan.
 Bake for 15-20 minutes at 350 degrees.